ucsc/events-calendar/docs/become-group-admin.md

 ![view-group-landing-page](https://user-images.githubusercontent.com/1000543/221928146-5280722a-7136-4e37-bbad-85aa6503e316.png)

 Take note of this link URL.
 This is _your group page_.
 You may include it in correspondence, link to it from your website, etc.

-You may also want to review our instructions to [add a calendar widget to your web page](https://github.com/ucsc/localist-widget-themes/wiki/Add-a-calendar-widget-to-a-web-page).